 Travel to Dover, Tennessee to discover the wildlife and wonder of Land Between the Lakes.
 Campgrounds are equipped with RV hookups, clean restrooms, shower buildings, bike and canoe rentals, beaches and electrical outlets.
 Fill your vacation with daily explorations of the 170,000-acre playground.
 You’ll have a great time exploring the horseback riding trails, boating, biking, fishing, hiking, learning about pioneer life at the Homeplace 1850s Farm, seeing elk and bison and so much more.

 Standing Stone State Park has 36 tent and trailer sites each with a picnic table, charcoal grill, water hookups, and 20/30/50 amperage electrical hookups.
 Sites can accommodate RVs up to 45 feet in length.
 Two central bathhouses and a dump station are conveniently located.
+If you are traveling with a trailer or RV, please use Hwy.
+52 to Hwy.
+136, due to inaccessibility to RVs from the south entrance of the park.
+Cabin, campsite and campground guests are encouraged to wear masks when physical distancing is not possible.

 Spend your time at the park exploring the eight miles of day-use hiking trails ranging from easy to strenuous.
 The trails lead you along woodland areas, wildflowers, streams and Standing Stone Lake.
 Rent a kayak, canoe or row boat to spend the day on the lake.
 The 69-acre Kelly Lake is full of bass, bluegill, trout and catfish - an ideal fishing spot for anglers.